-- Able to engage retirees with a special interest which could be a language, art, history, computers, games and exercise or current affairs.
+- Able to engage members with a special interest which could be a language, art, history, computers, games and exercise or current affairs.

 - Members who have some experience in their area of personal interest and an ability to pass on their knowledge.